fluid-music/fluid-music/README.md

 The Fluid Engine aims to bridge the gap between DAWs and computational systems by integrating computational code-based techniques directly into a conventional audio workstation.
 The following design choices show a balance between timeline-centric, GUI-based DAWs, and other systems for imperative computational sound design.

 The Fluid Engine:
-- Can run headless, which is necessary for
-  - deploying to a web server
 - Integrates with a conventional DAW GUI, which is necessary for:
   - precision timeline based editing
-  - creating content that is competitive with music created professionally using the conventional DAW based workflow.
+  - creating content that is competitive with music created professionally using the conventional DAW based workflow
 - Can render results in realtime, which is necessary for:
   - playing the engine like an instrument
   - exploring recipe parameter space as a sound designer